andrewgdotcom/ason/ason.md

 ------------------

 ASON may contain any byte that is not explicitly forbidden.
-Two bytes are formatting directives, the meanings of which are context-dependent.
+The six forbidden characters have common special meanings when text is stored in memory or a file, or transmitted over a data link, and are therefore excluded.

+* "ASON forbidden" - 0x00 [NUL], 0x11..0x14 [DC1-4], or 0x1a [SUB]

 A further eight bytes are reserved to the ASON structure layer and have the same meaning regardless of context.

-* "ASON forbidden" - 0x00 [NUL], 0x11..0x14 [DC1-4], or 0x1a [SUB]
-* "ASON format" - 0x18, 0x19 [CAN, EM]
 * "ASON structure" - 0x01..0x04 [SOH, STX, ETX, EOT] and 0x0c..0x0f [FS, GS, RS, US]

+Two bytes indicate that leading or trailing data should be discarded by an ASON-aware application (see below).

+* "ASON excisor" - 0x18, 0x19 [CAN, EM]

 "ASON plaintext" is any other sequence of one or more bytes.
 These are further classified:

-* "ASON special" - 0x05 [ENQ], 0x06 [ACK], 0x10 [DLE], or 0x15..0x17 [NAK, SYN, ETB]
+* "ASON special value" - 0x05 [ENQ], 0x06 [ACK], 0x10 [DLE], or 0x15..0x17 [NAK, SYN, ETB] (see below)
-* "ASCII whitespace" - 0x09 [HT], or 0x20 [SP]
+* ASCII 0x07 [BEL] is treated as opaque
-* "ASCII format" - 0x08 [BS], 0x0a..0x0d [LF, VT, FF, CR]
+* "ASCII format effector" - 0x08..0x0d [BS, HT, LF, VT, FF, CR]
-* "ASCII graphical" - 0x21..0x7e, which take their usual ASCII meanings
-* "ASCII extended" - 0x80..0xff (treated as opaque)
-* ASCII 0x07, 0x7f [BEL, DEL] are treated as opaque
-* ASCII 0x08, 0x0f, 0x1b [SI, SO, ESC] are treated as per ISO-2022, but any SI/SO or escape sequences MUST be properly terminated, and the C0 codes MUST NOT be paged out at any time.
+* ASCII 0x0e, 0x0f, 0x1b [SI, SO, ESC] are treated as per ISO-2022, but any SI/SO or escape sequences MUST be properly terminated, and the C0 codes MUST NOT be paged out at any time.
+* "ASCII graphical" - 0x20..0x7f, which take their usual ASCII meanings
+* "extended-ASCII" - 0x80..0xff (encoding-dependent, treated as opaque)

+### Special values

-In ASON plaintext, the following meanings MAY be inferred if the application layer supports it:
+In ASON plaintext, the following standard meanings are defined:

-* Boolean values MAY be encoded as [ACK] (true) and [NAK] (false).
+* Boolean values are encoded as [ACK] (true) and [NAK] (false)
-* [ENQ] MAY be used to indicate "undefined".
+* Undefined values are encoded as [ENQ]
-* [ETB] MAY be used as a paragraph separator, as per IPTC-7901.
+* Paragraph breaks are encoded as [ETB], as per IPTC-7901
-* Numeric values MAY be represented as a sequence of ASCII graphical characters in one of the standard printf numeric formats.

-The following format characters are also defined:
+### Excisors

-* [CAN] is used to indicate the start of ASON data; any data before it MUST be ignored.
+* [CAN] is used to indicate the start of an ASON value; any data before it in the current field MUST be discarded.
-* [EM] is used to indicate the end of ASON data; any data after it MUST be ignored.
+* [EM] is used to indicate the end of an ASON value; any data after it in the current field MUST be discarded.

-### TODO

-* Replace overloading of [SYN] with more idiomatic [CAN, EM] sequences.
+When used outside a field, [EM] indicates the end of an ASON document.

 Structure encoding
 ------------------